SatishGodaPearl/milliways/README.md

 #### **Milliways** – _"The storage at the back-end of the Multiverse"_

+_Milliways_ is:

-_Milliways_ is a high-performance on-disk tree-based key-value store, used in [Multiverse](https://github.com/j-cube/multiverse) as a pluggable back-end to [libgit2](https://libgit2.github.com).
+1.A high-performance on-disk tree-based key-value store, used in [Multiverse](https://github.com/j-cube/multiverse) as a pluggable back-end to [libgit2](https://libgit2.github.com).

+2. The Restaurant at the End of the Universe.
+As described in "The Restaurant at the End of the Universe" by the late Douglas Adams, Milliways is built on the smoking ruins of Frogstar World B and encased in a time bubble that allows it survive the End of the Universe, turning Armageddon into dinner entertainment.

 ##### Milliways dependencies